Jump to: Links to Full Articles

 Tom Evan – An Oklahoma outlaw, Evan robbed a bank with three others in Limestone, Indian Territory, on January 23, 1888, and was killed.

-Christopher Evans, aka: Bill Powers (1847-1917) – Born in Vermont in 1847, Evans moved to Canada as a child but moved back to the states in time to serve in the Union Army during the Civil War.
+Christopher Evans, aka: Bill Powers (1847-1917) – Born in Vermont in 1847, Evans moved to Canada as a child but returned to the states to serve in the Union Army during the Civil War.
 After the war, he served as a scout for the U.S. Cavalry.
-Later he moved to California with his brother Tom and after working as a prospector for a time, bought some land in Tulare County.
-Evans soon discovered his neighbors, George and John Sontag and when they turned to bank and train robberies, Chris joined them.
+Later he moved to California with his brother Tom and, after working as a prospector for a time, bought some land in Tulare County.
+Evans soon discovered his neighbors, George and John Sontag, and when they turned to bank and train robberies, Chris joined them.
 In January 1892, a posse tracked the trio down in a San Joaquin Valley barn.
-Following the inevitable gunfight, George Sontag was captured but Evans and John Sontag were able to getaway.
-Law officers continued to pursue Evans and Sontag, finally catching up with them on September 13, 1893, at Sampson’s Flat, California.
+Following the inevitable gunfight, George Sontag was captured, but Evans and John Sontag escaped.
+Law officers pursued Evans and Sontag, finally catching up with them on September 13, 1893, at Sampson’s Flat, California.
 Another gun battle took place, lasting some eight hours.
 When the dust had settled, John Sontag was dead, as well as two deputies.
 Evans was wounded several times and was dragged unconscious to jail.
-On December 13th, he was convicted of murder and robbery but was able to escape with another prisoner.
+On December 13th, he was convicted of murder and robbery but escaped with another prisoner.
 Both were later recaptured.
 Evans was sent to Folsom Prison in February 1894.
 After fifteen years, he was released in May 1911 at the age of 64.
-He then moved to Oregon where he homesteaded until his death on February 9, 1917.
+He then moved to Oregon, where he homesteaded until his death on February 9, 1917.

-Daniel Evans – An Oklahoma outlaw, Daniel, along with William Whittington, robbed and killed their traveling companion, 19-year-old William Seabolt in the Creek Nation of Indian Territory.
-They were both hanged at Fort Smith, Arkansas on September 3, 1875.
+Daniel Evans – An Oklahoma outlaw, Daniel, along with William Whittington, robbed and killed their traveling companion, 19-year-old William Seabolt, in the Creek Nation of Indian Territory.
+They were hanged at Fort Smith, Arkansas, on September 3, 1875.

 Jesse Evans (1853-??) – Jesse Evans was an outlaw and gunman of the Old West and leader of the Jesse Evans Gang.